By Mike Borish

-The Roland 80017a and MC5534a ICs are odd looking ceramic substrates with electrical parts mounted to them that are sealed in an epoxy coating.
+The Roland 80017a and MC5534a ICs are odd looking alumina ceramic substrates with electrical parts mounted to them that are sealed in an epoxy coating.
 These ICs fail because of this epoxy coating interfering with the components mounted to them.
-About 10? years ago, somebody on the net posted a video with a solution to salvage a 80017a.
+About 10? years ago, somebody on the net posted a video with a solution to salvage a 80017a VCF / VCA IC.
 The solution is to strip the epoxy coating from them, and hey they work again… most of the time.
 Unfortunately, there are two ways that the epoxy interferes with the substrates and/or components and at least 3 failure modes related to issues created by the epoxy.
 Stripping the epoxy only solves one failure mode, buys you a bit of time related to the second failure mode, and simply can’t resurrect a damaged component or failed MC5534a.
 If this isn’t complicated enough already, removing the epoxy removes a heat dissipation conduit for the substrate embedded resistors – effectively making them more prone to thermal induced failure!!

 The three failure modes of the 80017a are: stress from the epoxy actually breaking physical connections from component to component on the substrate, the parasitic electrical properties of the epoxy interfering with the electrical values of the components, and downright failure of components due to stress caused by the above two failures.
 The first problem can sometimes be fixed depending on the break and your interpretation of the time = money equation.
 Unfortunately, stripping the 80017a can only address the surface issues and epoxy lurking under the ICs, which can’t be removed, can still break the connections.
 Basically, the epoxy expands and contracts from heat when your synth warms up.
 The second problem can usually be fixed by simply removing the epoxy, and if you’re unfortunate enough to have an IC with the third problem, you need to buy a new one.
 Removing the ICs with low quality tools will damage the board that they are mounted on and your synth will not work.

 The Roland 80017A Ceramic IC In a Sealed Epoxy Coating